f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ## 3. Initialize terraform

-In the CLI run the following comman to initialize terraform:
+In the CLI run the following command to initialize terraform:

 ```bash
 terraform init